2022-2023 Capstone Projects

 Mentor: Dr. JJ Hannigan

-Summary: This research aims to determine if protocols for assessing dual task impairments post-concussion should include assessments across different cognitive domains.
-Results may indicate areas for future research in individualizing treatment plans to maximize return to work, return to school, or return to play for persons with concussion.
+Summary: This research aims to determine if protocols for assessing dual task impairments post-concussion should include assessments across different cognitive domains, and how a recent Covid diagnosis may affect concussion symptoms and recovery.
+Results may indicate areas for future research in individualizing treatment plans to maximize return to work, school, or play for persons with concussion.

 Comparison of the Effect of Standard of Care Exercise Program to Self-Selected Exercise on Compliance in People with Parkinson's Disease